table of contents

 Declare a word as an alias for a longer command.

-Your expansion might include arguments and flags.
-If your expansion includes positional placeholders such as '$1' or '$2', any extra arguments that follow the invocation of an alias are inserted appropriately.
+Your expansion can include arguments and flags.
+If your expansion includes positional placeholders such as $1 or $2, any extra arguments that follow the invocation of the alias are inserted into those placeholders.

-- On Windows, shell aliases are executed with 'sh' as installed by Git For Windows.
-If you installed Git in some other way in Windows, shell aliases might not work for you.
+On Windows, shell aliases run through sh as installed by Git for Windows.
+If you installed Git in another way on Windows, shell aliases might not work.

 OPTIONS¶